apache/dolphinscheduler/docs/docs/en/architecture/design.md

     - **TaskExecuteRunnable** is mainly responsible for the processing and persistence of tasks, and generates task events and submits them to the event queue of the process instance;

-    - **EventExecuteService** is mainly responsible for the polling of the event queue of the process instance;
+    - **EventExecuteService** is mainly responsible for the polling of the event queue of the process instances;

     - **StateWheelExecuteThread** is mainly responsible for process instance and task timeout, task retry, task-dependent polling, and generates the corresponding process instance or task event and submits it to the event queue of the process instance;